 Bulimia is a long-term illness.
 Many people will still have some symptoms, even with treatment.

-Call for an appointment with your health care provider if you (or your child) have symptoms of an eating disorder.
+Call for an appointment with your health care provider if you or your child has symptoms of an eating disorder.

 Bulimia nervosa; Binge-purge behavior; Eating disorder - bulimia

-Marcus MD, Wildes JE.
-Eating disorders.
+Tanofsky-Kraff, M. Eating disorders.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 226.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 219.